List of unusual dismissals in international cricket: Men's One Day International cricket

-In men's ODIs, nine different players have been dismissed on ten occasions in an unusual manner.
+In men's ODIs, eleven players have been dismissed on twelve occasions in an unusual manner.
 The first such occasion was when India's Mohinder Amarnath was given out for handling the ball, against Australia in February 1986.
-The following year, Pakistan cricketer Rameez Raja became the first player to be given out for obstructing the field in ODIs.
-In 1989, Amarnath was dismissed in the same fashion, while playing in a match against Sri Lanka, thus becoming the first player to be dismissed by two different unusual methods.
-Obstructing the field has been the most common method of unusual dismissal in men's ODIs, happening on six of the nine occasions.
-Zimbabwe's Chamu Chibhabha is the most recent male cricketer to be dismissed in an unusual way, when he was given out for handling the ball in a match against Afghanistan in October 2015.
+The following year, Pakistan cricketer Rameez Raja became the first player to be given out for obstructing the field in ODIs: with the match lost, but himself on a score of 98, he attempted two runs off the final ball and used his bat to deliberately block a run-out attempt when going for the second run that would have got him a century.
+In 1989, Amarnath was dismissed in a similar fashion, kicking the ball away to prevent a run-out attempt, while playing in a match against Sri Lanka, thus becoming the first player to be dismissed by two different unusual methods.
+Obstructing the field has been the most common method of unusual dismissal in men's ODIs, happening on eight of the twelve occasions.

+Sri Lanka's Angelo Mathews became the first person to be dismissed Timed out in international cricket during a group stage match against Bangladesh in the 2023 Cricket World Cup.

 T20I cricket

 The first instance of an unusual dismissal in T20Is occurred in June 2017, when England's Jason Roy was given out obstructing the field in a match against South Africa.

+The T20I between Ghana and Sierra Leone on 17 December 2023 is notable for featuring two separate unusual dismissals.
+First, Sierra Leone's Abass Gbla made intentional contact with Ghana's Godfred Bakiweyem while Bakiweyem was attempting to run Gbla out, resulting in Gbla being given out obstructing the field.
+Later, Bakiweyem himself failed to be ready to receive the next ball in the stipulated time following the dismissal of Samson Awiah and was given out timed out.

 Women's ODI cricket

-In international women's cricket, there have been two instances of unusual dismissals: the first came in an ODI match between Sri Lanka and the West Indies in April 2010.
+In women's ODI cricket, there have been two instances of unusual dismissals: the first came in an ODI match between Sri Lanka and the West Indies in April 2010.
 Sri Lanka wicket-keeper Dilani Manodara was retired out due to her slow scoring rate in her team's first innings, having taken 70 minutes and 39 balls to score 8 runs.
 The most recent instance of an unusual dismissal happened when India's Thirush Kamini was given out for obstructing the field in a match against West Indies in 2016.